-- Withhold all food and treats after 9:00p - Your pet may have access to water up until they are dropped off the morning of surgery
+- Withhold all food and treats after 10:00p - Your pet may have access to water up until they are dropped off the morning of surgery

-Please make arrangements to have your pet dropped off the morning of their procedure between 7:30am and 8:30am, unless other arrangements have been made in advance.
-New clients are required to have a pre-surgical exam before the procedure will take place.
+Please make arrangements to have your pet dropped off the morning of their procedure between 7:30am and 8am, unless other arrangements have been made in advance.
+New clients are required to have a presurgical exam before the procedure will take place (this can be done the day of the procedure if necessary).
 All patients are required to be up to date on vaccines, or at a minimum, have a current Rabies vaccine.
 At the time of drop off, our team will be more than happy to answer any questions or concerns you may have regarding the process.